A State-Space Perspective on Modelling and Inference for Online Skill Rating: Inference

 \subsection{Standing Approximations and Reductions}

-We are interested in developing procedures for filtering, smoothing, and parameter estimation whose complexity scales well with respect to the parameters of interest for skill rating.
-In particular, we want to be able to process competitions involving i) many players, i.e. $N \to \infty$, and ii) many matches, i.e. $K \to \infty$.
+We are interested in developing procedures for filtering, smoothing, and parameter estimation involving i) many players, i.e. $N \to \infty$, and ii) many matches, i.e. $K \to \infty$.
 We will therefore focus on procedures for which the computational cost scales at most \textit{linearly} in each of $N$ and $K$.